jeremyaboyd/jerm-cad/README.md

 ## Export

-Click the "💾 Export STL" button to download your model as an STL file, ready for 3D printing or use in other CAD software.
+Click the "Export STL" button to download your model as an STL file, ready for 3D printing or use in other CAD software.

 ## Known Issues